peteroupc/peteroupc.github.io/random.md

 In general, an application ought to seed a noncryptographic PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).

 Some applications require multiple processes (including threads, tasks, or subtasks) to use [**reproducible "random" numbers**](#Manually_Seeded_PRNGs) for the same purpose.
 An example is multiple instances of a simulation with random starting conditions.
-However, noncryptographic PRNGs tend to produce "random" number sequences that are correlated to each other, which is undesirable for simulations in particular.
+However, noncryptographic PRNGs tend to produce sequences that don't behave like independent random number sequences (that is, the sequences are _correlated_ to each other), which is undesirable for simulations in particular.
 To reduce this correlation risk, an application can:

 - Choose seeds carefully.
 The risk is lowest if the seeds are uncorrelated themselves.
 It is NOT RECOMMENDED to seed PRNGs with sequential counters, linearly related numbers, or timestamps; timestamps in particular can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(18)**](#Note18)</sup>
 - Choose PRNGs carefully.
-    - Only [**high-quality PRNGs**](#High_Quality_RNGs_Requirements) ought to be chosen.
-    - Some PRNGs (such as `sfc`) support "streams" of numbers that behave like independent random number sequences, and have efficient ways to assign a different stream to each process.
-    - Other PRNGs (such as LCGs with non-prime modulus, or PRNGs based on them such as PCG) produce highly correlated sequences for similar seeds and ought to be avoided.
+The risk is reduced by choosing a [**high-quality PRNG**](#High_Quality_RNGs_Requirements) that supports "streams" of uncorrelated sequences (sequences that behave like independent random number sequences and don't overlap) and has an efficient way to assign a different stream to each process.
+Examples of such PRNGs include `sfc` and so-called "counter-based" PRNGs(Salmon et al. 2011)<sup>[**(48)**](#Note48)</sup>.
+Non-examples include LCGs with a non-prime modulus and PRNGs based on them, such as PCG.
 - Use two or more different designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>

 The following is a general way to seed multiple processes for random number generation.
+(Note that this procedure has disadvantages, such as the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if each process uses the same PRNG.)
 Generate a seed (or use a predetermined seed) and distribute that seed to each process as follows<sup>[**(20)**](#Note20)</sup>:

 1. Create a PRNG instance for each process.
 The instances need not all be of the same design of PRNG; for example, some can be `jsf` and others `xoroshiro128**`.
 2. In each process, build a string consisting of three parts: `IDENT`, `UNIQUE`, and `SEED`.
 Example: "mysimulation-1-myseed".<sup>[**(21)**](#Note21)</sup>